Calmquist/calmquist.github.io/_posts/2023-05-24-multiplicative-divine-favor.md

 **Multiplicative Cost:** 42; Learned: 9

 ## Notes
 Most of the miracles cost fewer points but typically not by much.
-The Learned Prayer cost rarely changes by more than a point. lay on Hands, Smite and Consecrate Ground are exceptions since they have significant enhancements and limitations.
+The Learned Prayer cost rarely changes by more than a point.
+Lay on Hands, Smite and Consecrate Ground are exceptions since they have significant enhancements and limitations.

 # Miraculous Power
 ## Walk on the Water (Enhanced)